Finney Reform Loomis, from Evert's Atlas of Medina County, Ohio, 1874.

 Finney R. Loomis married his first wife Helen Gray Slater on December 4, 1862.
 Less than a year after their marriage Helen Slater Loomis died and two years following her passing Loomis remarried in January 1865 to Catherine C. Killmer (1844-1913).
 The couple were wed for over four decades and had one son, Clare Reform (1871-1892), who died of typhoid in February 1892 at just twenty years of age.

-At the conclusion of his war service Loomis was honored with the appointment as postmaster of his hometown of Lodi, an office in which he served until 1873.
-In August of that year he received the Republican nomination for representative to the Ohio General Assembly, to which he was elected in October 1873.
-Loomis served one term in the legislature (1874-1876) and during that term was member of the following committees: Blind, Deaf and Dumb and Imbecile Asylums, Claims and Retrenchment.
+At the conclusion of his war service, Loomis was honored with the appointment as postmaster of his hometown of Lodi, an office in which he served until 1873.
+In August of that year, he received the Republican nomination for representative to the Ohio General Assembly, to which he was elected in October 1873.
+Loomis served one term in the legislature (1874-1876) and during that term was a member of the following committees: Blind, Deaf and Dumb and Imbecile Asylums, Claims and Retrenchment.

 Loomis during his Civil War service (picture courtesy of Find-A-Grave.)